-More than just a pitstop destination en route to Midura, St Arnaud is well worth lingering in a little while.
+More than just a pitstop destination en route to Mildura, St Arnaud is well worth lingering in a little while.
 Pull up a stool at one of the lively historic pubs in town, then work off your country pub meal with a wander through town.

 Learn about St Arnaud's gold-rush history.
 Dubbed 'New Bendigo' in the mining era, St Arnaud's past is still reflected in the grand buildings along the Cultural Heritage Trail, which features the post office, the old court house and Victoria's oldest fire station.